 Bird of Paradise Shrub

-The Bird of Paradise shrub definitely falls into the “you can’t possibly grow that here!” category, in that it looks like something from the tropics with its incredibly showy giant yellow flowers and 3″ long bright red stamens protruding from the center.
+The Bird of Paradise shrub definitely falls into the “you can’t possibly grow that here!” category in that it looks like something from the tropics with its incredibly showy giant yellow flowers and 3″ long bright red stamens protruding from the center.
 It truly looks like a flower from the tropics!
 The fine divided foliage is a light grayish green and makes an incredible backdrop for the exotic looking flowers.
 Prefers the hottest location you can give it in full sun.
 Drought adapted and native to Argentina and Uruguay.
 Deciduous and surprisingly hardy to Zone 7, possibly Zone 6 in the right spot with heavy winter mulching!

 Latin Name: Caesalpinia gilliesii